Seyi-Keye/bc-19-Analogue-Clock/README.md

 * Time change according to the selected time zone.

 # Usage
-* Load the clock page.
+* Load the clock page via the link below.
+* Shows default time as the Greenwich Meridian
+* Loads Api content depending on the network speed
+* Displays your time and timezone
-* Select your time zone.
+* Select your a time zone of choice
-* Display time at current location
+* Displays time at current location

 # Contributions
 * Fork the repository and clone locally.
 * Commit your changes.
 * Push to a new branch.
 * Raise a pull request.

+Follow this [link](https://seyikeye.github.io/bc-19-Analogue-Clock/) to view the Analogue Clock